 The tibialis posterior tendon passes down the back of the leg, inside the ankle and under the foot.
 Overuse can cause injury or degeneration of the tendon where it inserts into the foot bones, which causes pain on the inside of the foot.
 The pain may radiate along the length of the tendon and can worsen if the foot is turned inwards or outwards.

 Symptoms include pain on the inside of the foot which may radiate along the length of the tendon under the foot.
 A creaking sensation called crepitus can often be felt when the tendon moves.
-Pain made worse by passive eversion or resisted inversion.
-Or in other words, if a therapist turns the foot outwards to stretch the tibialis posterior or if the patient turns the soles of the feet inwards as the therapist resists to stress the tendon.
+Pain may be made worse by passive eversion or resisted inversion.
+Passive eversion is when a therapist turns the foot outwards to stretch the tibialis posterior and resisted inversion is when the patient turns the soles of the feet inwards as the therapist resists to stress the tendon.

-The tibialis posterior muscle passes down the back of the leg and under the medial malleolus or bony bit on the inside of the ankle.
+The tibialis posterior muscle passes down the back of the leg and under the medial malleolus, or bony bit on the inside of the ankle.
 It inserts on the lower inner surfaces of the navicular and cuniform bones in the midfoot and the base of the 2nd, 3rd, 4th and fifth long metatarsal bones under the foot.
-It is used to plantarflex the foot as in going up on your toes and invert the foot which is turning the soles of the feet inwards.
+It is used to plantarflex the foot (going up on your toes) and to invert the foot (turning the soles of the feet inwards).

-The causes of tibialis posterior tendonitis include prolonged stretching of the foot and ankle into eversion such as in speed skating, running on tight bends and biomechanical problems of the foot such as over-pronation where the foot rolls in or flattens too much as it is in contact with the ground.
+The causes of tibialis posterior tendonitis include prolonged stretching of the foot and ankle into eversion.
+This may happen from speed skating, running on tight bends and biomechanical problems of the foot such as overpronation where the foot rolls in or flattens too much as it is in contact with the ground.